Has this ever happened to you?

 Then one day I’m building a company hierarchy slide and BAMMM…I realize that the Lock Drawing Mode is the most AWESOME command ever!

 Check out this short video to see how to use it:

-So a quick recap, how to use the Lock Drawing Mode:
+Here's how to use the Lock Drawing Mode;

-From your shapes gallery, right-click an object (we find this works best with lines), and in the right-click menu, select, select Lock Drawing mode.
+Right-click an object (we find this works best with lines), and in the right-click menu, select, select Lock Drawing Mode.

 With the drawing mode locked, you can now freestyle draw in as many lines as you need to hook your entire hierarchy or flow process up in one go.
 Amazing!

 Note: To stop drawing that shape, simply hit Escape on your keyboard.

 Do you have an even better Worthless-Yet-Awesome command or option?
 Share it down below to make sure it isn’t cut from the next version of Office!